ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 of my own body; and that I have adhered
 to it through all time, I owe it to my moth-
 eF.
-A late number of the V
+A late number of the Va
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_chacha_ver03:data:sn87056248:00200294543:1861011701:0396/pct:71.098196,70.871668,25.681075,13.184103/!600,600/0/default.jpg"/>
 </td>